Apple rolls out virtual fitness service, subscription bundle, catering to pandemic work-from-home

-Apple also introduced a new Apple Watch Series 6 that monitors blood oxygen and will cost $399, and a lower-cost Apple Watch SE for $279.
+Apple also introduced a new Apple Watch Series 6 that monitors blood oxygen and will cost $399 and a more basic Apple Watch SE for $279.

+But the bevy of incremental updates to existing hardware and subscription price tinkering disappointed investors, with Apple shares closing up 0.2%.

 The Apple One bundle will cost $15 per month for an individual plan or $20 per month for a family plan and include television, music and games.
 Apple is also offering a bundle for $30 per month that adds news, the fitness service and more storage.

+Apple’s top streaming music rival Spotify Technology criticized the bundle, saying Apple was abusing its dominant market position by favoring its own Apple Music service.
+Spotify, which is pursuing an antitrust case against Apple in the European Union and has spoken with U.S. authorities probing the iPhone maker, charges $10 a month for its streaming service that competes with Apple but will not be eligible for Apple’s bundle.

+“We call on competition authorities to act urgently to restrict Apple’s anti-competitive behavior,” the music-streaming company said.

-Apple said both new watches can be pre-ordered starting Tuesday and will be available on Friday.
+Apple said both new watches and a new eighth-generation iPad can be pre-ordered starting Tuesday and will be available on Friday.
 Apple also introduced the Apple Fitness+ service, powered by its watches, that will deliver virtual workouts for $10 per month or $80 per year and be available before the end of the year.

-Shares of exercise stationary bike maker Peloton Interactive Inc, which also has a subscription service, were up about 3.6% after Apple’s announcement.

-Apple said that most of its workouts were designed to be conducted with either no equipment or minimal gear such as a set of dumbbells, whereas Peloton’s workouts typically require either a bike or a treadmill.
+Apple’s fitness service puts it closer to competition with Peloton Interactive Inc, which makes connected exercise gear and sells subscriptions to online fitness classes.
+Apple said that most of its workouts were designed to be conducted with either no equipment or minimal gear such as a set of dumbbells.
+Peloton’s workouts typically require either a bike or a treadmill.
+Shares of Peloton closed up 4%.

-The ability of the Apple Watch to monitor blood oxygen seeks to match a similar feature already available on watches from rival Fitbit Inc, which Alphabet Inc’s Google is buying for $2.1 billion.
+The ability of the Apple Watch to monitor blood oxygen seeks to beat a similar feature already available on watches from rival Fitbit Inc, which Alphabet Inc’s Google is buying for $2.1 billion.
+Apple said its watch will be able to take absolute blood oxygen measurements on-demand while the user is still, while Fitbit’s devices currently show either variations in blood oxygen levels or a set of measurements taken while the user is sleeping.

+Apple also for the first time offered a way to use an Apple Watch without pairing it one-to-one with an iPhone, offering what it calls “Family Setup.”

 Apple added a faster chip to its base model iPad, which it priced at $329 for consumers and $299 for education customers.
 Apple’s new iPad Air will cost $599 and look more like its iPad Pro models and a new A14 processor chip that Apple says will be the first to use a 5-nanometer chip manufacturing process.